Quadratic Quasi-Normal Modes of a Schwarzschild Black Hole

 Our results for some of the low-lying modes are displayed in fig.~\ref{fig:ampl}.
-In particular, we find $\mathcal{R}\simeq0.154e^{-0.068i}$ for $(220+)\times(220+)\rightarrow(44)$ which is the most excited nonlinear mode in NR simulations~\cite{London_2014,Ma_2022,Mitman:2022qdl,Cheung:2022rbm,Cheung:2023vki,Zhu:2024rej}.
+In particular, we find $\mathcal{R}\simeq0.154e^{-0.068i}$ for $(220+)\times(220+)\rightarrow(44)$ which is the most excited nonlinear mode in NR simulations and BHPT fits~\cite{London_2014,Ma_2022,Mitman:2022qdl,Cheung:2022rbm,Cheung:2023vki,Zhu:2024rej,Redondo-Yuste:2023seq}.
 This is $\sim 10$\% higher than the semi-analytical calculation on a Kerr background given in~\cite{Ma:2024qcv}.
-However, our result is in perfect agreement with the fits to NR simulations provided in~\cite{Zhu:2024rej}\footnote{We refer here to their results based on full NR simulations, which is still $\sim 10$\% lower than their time evolution of second-order perturbation equations.
+However, our result is in perfect agreement with the fits to NR simulations provided in~\cite{Zhu:2024rej} {\cb at zero spin}\footnote{We refer here to their results based on full NR simulations, which is still $\sim 10$\% lower than their time evolution of second-order perturbation equations.
 Based on this observation we conjecture that the fits to second-order perturbation theory in~\cite{Zhu:2024rej} contains some source of systematic uncertainties, as was suggested in that article.}.
 Our phase seem also to be in good agreement with~\cite{Zhu:2024rej}.
-Another QQNM of interest is $(330+)\times(220+)\rightarrow(55)$ for which we find $\mathcal{R} \simeq 0.417e^{-0.081 i}$, which is a $\sim 7$\% difference in amplitude from the fits provided in~\cite{Cheung:2023vki}.
-The phase is however half of the value provided in~\cite{Cheung:2023vki}: this difference may be due to the extrapolation of their data to zero spin.
-Finally we find $\mathcal{R} \simeq 0.194 e^{-0.084i}$ for $(220+)\times(210+)\rightarrow(43)$, a QQNM not yet mentioned in the NR literature.
+Another QQNM of interest is $(330+)\times(220+)\rightarrow(55)$ for which we find $\mathcal{R} \simeq 0.417e^{-0.081 i}$, which is a $\sim 7$\% difference in amplitude from the fits provided in~\cite{Cheung:2023vki}, {\cb extrapolated to zero spin}.
+The phase is however half of the value provided in~\cite{Cheung:2023vki}: this difference may be due to the extrapolation.
+Finally we find $\mathcal{R} \simeq 0.194 e^{-0.084i}$ for $(220+)\times(210+)\rightarrow(43)$, a QQNM not yet mentioned in the literature.